 The whole series preaches Balance Between Light and Darkness... despite mainly having Light Is Good heroes vs. Dark Is Evil threats.
 Kingdom Hearts: Birth by Sleep is bad with this as well.
 At one point, Xehanort preaches about how the Worlds must have a balance of Light and Darkness.
 Fine and dandy there, but every threat the heroes have faced has used the powers of Darkness to further their own goals or to destroy the Worlds.
-With the extremely rare exceptions of Riku, Namine, DiZ, and Terra — and even then, they each catch a lot of hell for it — nobody uses Darkness as a benefit, and those aligned with it are almost always evil at heart.
-It's so one sided that Mickey explicitly says that Riku is the ONLY person he's ever met that was actually able to use Darkness as a good power, and even then he's half Light aligned too.
+With the extremely rare exceptions of Riku, Namine, DiZ, and Terra — and even then, they each catch a lot of hell for it — nobody uses Darkness as a benefit, and those aligned with it are almost always evil.
+It's so one-sided that Mickey explicitly says that Riku is the only person that he's ever met who's actually been able to use Darkness as a good power — and even then, Riku's still half-Light-aligned on top of it.
 Quite frankly, the "tyranny of Light" seems to be the preferable option.
 And Kingdom Hearts 3D: Dream Drop Distance just reinforces this even more by introducing the setup for the final battle between the Seven Guardians of Light and the Thirteen Seekers of Darkness — guess which side are the antagonists.

 Knights of the Old Republic II: The Sith Lords features a variety of lessons by your character's mentor Kreia, who thinks you weaken people by taking on their burdens and encourages you to let people stand for themselves.
 In a different game she'd probably be right!
 The problem is that taking on people's problems is 95% of the game, and except for one beggar who only exists so she can deliver this lesson, absolutely no one who isn't a bad guy comes out the worse from your help (unless you decide to screw them over).
 At worst, you'll fail to save people who are marked for death.